cairis-platform/cairis/docs/install.rst

    git clone https://github.com/failys/cairis
    cd cairis
-   sudo pip install -r requirements.txt
+   sudo pip3 install -r requirements.txt

 Run the CAIRIS quick setup initialisation script (which can be found in cairis/).
 When you run this script, you should get the below form.